Joeyh021/notes/src/cs257/architecture.md

     - Mark all delayed positions and delay all subsequent `X`s by the same amount
   - Delays can be added using a latch to delay by a cycle

-Honestly just check the slides for this one it makes zero sense to me
+Honestly just check the slides and examples for this one it makes zero sense lol

 ## Superscalar Processors